Authorities search for conservative activist Charlie Kirk's killer but provide little about motive

 Videos posted to social media from Utah Valley University show Kirk speaking into a handheld microphone while sitting under a white tent emblazoned with the slogans “The American Comeback” and “Prove Me Wrong.”
 A shot rings out, and Kirk can be seen reaching up with his right hand as blood gushes from the left side of his neck.
 Stunned spectators gasp and scream before people start running away.

 Vice President JD Vance and his wife, Usha, were set to visit with Kirk’s family on Thursday in Salt Lake City.
-According to a person familiar with Vance’s plans but not authorized to speak about them publicly, the Vances will visit Utah instead of New York, which had been their planned destination for an outdoor ceremony to commemorate Sept.
-11.
+According to a person familiar with Vance’s plans but not authorized to speak about them publicly, the Vances will visit Utah instead of attending an outdoor ceremony to commemorate Sept.
+11 in New York.

-Vance posted a lengthy remembrance on X chronicling the origins of their friendship, dating back to initial messages in 2017, through Vance’s run for the Senate and ultimately praying after hearing of the shooting.
-Through the years, Vance wrote, Kirk checked in and played a pivotal role in setting up the second Trump administration.
+Vance posted a remembrance on X chronicling their friendship, dating back to initial messages in 2017, through Vance’s Senate run and ultimately praying after hearing of the shooting.
+Kirk played a pivotal role in setting up the second Trump administration, Vance wrote.

 “So much of the success we’ve had in this administration traces directly to Charlie’s ability to organize and convene,” Vance wrote.
 “He didn’t just help us win in 2024, he helped us staff the entire government.”